Make better business decisions.

 ✔️ This is the time when you can thank for the valuable feedback or defend your hostel

 ✔️ Show the world that you care

 ✔️ Responding to the reviews improves your SEO

-✔️ Your potential guests, read the reviews, so if there is a negative one, they will check if you replied to it or not.
-Maybe with a simple response, you can explain the misunderstanding, so your future guests will know there is nothing to worry about
+✔️ Your potential guests, read the reviews.
+So if there is a negative one, they will check if you replied to it or not.
+Maybe with a simple response, you can explain the misunderstanding.
+Like that, your future guests will know there is nothing to worry about

 TIPS TO THE REVIEWS RESPONDING